mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 And he knows, on the other hand, flickering lights.
 "Hey Katagiri – all these flickering lights push you, poke you.
 Tap you."
 [It taps] your back. *[tapping sound]* "Do you like death?" – "No." – "Do you want to live more?" – "Yes, I want to live." – *[unintelligible]*  You don't like death.
 But death says, "I will take care of you." *[he laughs]* "I will take care of you, Katagiri.
 Even though you don't like [it], death is good for you.
 Death will take care of you."
 So finally I say, "Okay, okay; that's up to you." *[he laughs]*

 Completely give up. *[unintelligible]* Because I, and death, and life, are all the same.
 Come and go – just the same.
-So, maybe for arhat, his life is very peaceful, his death is very peaceful.
-But for Zen master ... [someone] says, "Would you give me a certain wonderful message for disciples, because you are dying, please?
+So, maybe for [arhat](glossary#arhat), his life is very peaceful, his death is very peaceful.
+But for [Zen Master](glossary#zen-master) ... [someone] says, "Would you give me a certain wonderful message for disciples, because you are dying, please?
 We need final words."
 [The Zen Master] said, "I don't want to die." *[he laughs]* This is final words for him.
 That means, watch out; you should know flickering lights, right in the middle of death, tapping your back, always.
 But even your back, it is your life.
 So, all you have to do is, you please die.
 Death always tapping your back.
 That's what he expressed to him.
 There is kind of humor, but, it is really true.

 ##### 1:47:24